 - 1. Through the exclusion of companies involved in controversial activities and standards-based exclusions, which are based on an analysis of companies' compliance with international standards, Candriam takes account of the following principal adverse impacts (PAIs): - PAI 3, 4 and 5: Exclusion of companies with significant exposure to conventional and non-conventional fossil fuel activities and/or non-renewable energy production.
 For PAIs 4 and 5, Candriam applies thresholds when taking account of exposure to these activities. - PAI 7: Activities adversely impacting biodiversity sensitive areas.
 For example, Candriam excludes companies involved in palm oil (thresholds based on palm oil not certified by the RSPO). - PAI 10: Violations of UN Global Compact principles and OECD Guidelines for Multinational Enterprises. - PAI 14: Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons). - 2.
+Through the exclusion of countries considered to be systematically in breach of citizens' civil and political rights through Candriam's method of analysis and sovereign filtering: - PAI 16: Investee countries subject to social violations. - 3.
 By analysing the contribution of a company's business activities to the main sustainability challenges of climate change and resource depletion, Candriam takes account of the following principal adverse impacts: - PAI 1, 2, 3, 4, 5 and 6: By assessing the main sustainability challenges of climate change, Candriam analyses a company's exposure to climate risks as well as the intensity of GHG emissions generated by their business activities.
-This assessment is used to determine whether the company's business activities contribute positively or negatively to climate change. - PAI 7, 8 and 9: Assessment of the impact of a company's business activities on the depletion of natural resources. - 3.
+This assessment is used to determine whether the company's business activities contribute positively or negatively to climate change. - PAI 7, 8 and 9: Assessment of the impact of a company's business activities on the depletion of natural resources. - 4.
+Through country analyses examining how countries preserve natural capital: - PAI15: GHG intensity: the greenhouse gas intensity of a country's GDP is taken into account in one of the components of natural capital. - 5.
 Through entity level engagement: In order to avoid and/or reduce adverse impacts on sustainability factors, Candriam also considers adverse impacts through its Enterprise-wide Engagement Programme, which includes dialogue with companies and/or the exercise of voting rights.
 Candriam prioritises engagement and/or voting activities based on an evaluation of the most significant and the most relevant ESG challenges faced by the sectors and the issuers, taking account of the financial, social and environmental impacts.
 Therefore, the level of engagement may vary from one issuer to another depending on Candriam's prioritising methodology.

 The main themes of Candriam's engagement and/or voting practices are the energy transition, fair working conditions and business ethics.
-For example, in its dialogue and voting activities, Candriam takes into account PAI 1, 2 and 3 (GHG emissions, carbon footprint and GHG intensity), PAI 4 (exposure to fossil fuels), PAI 6 (energy consumption intensity by sector with high climate impact), PAI 10 (violations of the United Nations Global Compact Principles and the OECD Guidelines for Multinational Enterprises), as well as PAI 12 and PAI 13 (gender).
+For example, in its dialogue and voting activities, Candriam takes into account PAI 1, 2 and 3 (GHG emissions, carbon footprint and GHG intensity), PAI 4 (exposure to fossil fuels), PAI 6 (energy consumption intensity by sector with high climate impact), PAI 10 (violations of the

+United Nations Global Compact Principles and the OECD Guidelines for Multinational Enterprises), as well as PAI 12 and PAI 13 (gender).